MileHacker Logo

 Strategic River City

-Memphis sits in the southwestern corner of Tennessee, on the bluffs overlooking the Mississippi River.
-This strategic location made it a valuable port and trading hub throughout history.
-The city is the largest on the Mississippi river River, positioning it considered as a gateway to the Mississippi Delta region.
+Memphis sits in the southwestern corner of Tennessee, on the bluffs looking out over the Mississippi River.
+This strategic location turned it into a valuable port and trading hub throughout history.
+The city is the largest on the Mississippi River, positioning it considered as a gateway to the Mississippi Delta region.

 Alluvial Plain Landscape

-Its terrain is mostly level, part of the Mississippi Alluvial Plain, with subtle bluffs which offer natural overlooks.
+Its the landscape is generally flat, part of the Mighty mississippi Alluvial Plain, with subtle bluffs which offer natural overlooks.
 Surrounding areas consist of rich agricultural lands, specifically cotton fields, which contributed to its historical development.
 The city''s altitude is relatively low, adding to its humid subtropical climate.
-This geographic setting defines Memphis as a river city with significant connections with the Southern landscape.
+This geographical setting defines Memphis as a river city with deep connections to the Southern landscape.

 Geographical Facts